 In 1981, Mattel came out with the Masters of the Universe collection of 5 1/2-inch action figures.
 Featuring the manly He-Man and his archenemy Skeletor, Masters of the Universe let kids mix magic and technology to mimic their favorite Saturday morning cartoon show.
 Oddly enough, this is one time when the toy came before the TV show.
 The entire series was developed to sell the toys, and it worked like a charm.

 No recap of favorite 1980s toys would be complete without a mention to the ultimate stereoscope.
 It was so affordable that everyone could have one.
-By slipping a picture reel into a slot, kids and adult could click their way through a range of color photographs of everything from popular vacation spots to their favorite cartoon characters.
-While the original View Master was created decades earlier, their popularity was still strong in the 80s.
+By slipping a picture reel into a slot, kids and adults could click their way through a range of color photographs of everything from popular vacation spots to their favorite cartoon characters.
+While the original View-Master was created decades earlier, their popularity was still strong in the 80s.

 The Transformers that kids enjoy today are the same robot/car transforming characters that the kids of the 1980s loved.
-These alien bots clashed in battles of good and evil in the comics and on TV, and kids could relive their favorites battles with the Transformer action figures that actually did—you know—transform from car to bot and back again.
+These alien bots clashed in battles of good and evil in the comics and on TV.
+Kids could relive their favorites battles with the Transformer action figures that actually did—you know—transform from car to bot and back again.

-The population was divided between loving and hating the goody-two-shoes blue gnome-like creatures who lived in mushrooms and had to stay one step ahead of the evil Gargamel and his cat Azrael.
-More disturbing than their personality identifying names, such as Handy Smurf and Brainy Smurf, was the fact there was only one lady smurf, Smurfette.
-As the animated series grew in popularity so did the success of the Smurf merchandise line that ranged from miniatures and dolls to games and breakfast cereal.
+People either loved or hated the goody-two-shoes blue gnome-like creatures who lived in mushrooms and had to stay one step ahead of the evil Gargamel and his cat Azrael.
+They had personality identifying names, such as Handy Smurf and Brainy Smurf.
+But, oddly enough, there was only one lady smurf, Smurfette.
+As the animated series grew in popularity so did the success of the Smurf merchandise line.
+They ranged from miniatures and dolls to games and breakfast cereal.